 In this article I’m going to give you 7 awesome tips to help you get more visibility in your gym.
 New personal trainers, this one is for you.
 Personal training directors, you definitely want to send this to your staff.
 Sometimes trainers make obvious mistakes that result in lost sales.
 Here I will detail everything a trainer can do to pick up clients and how to create a filtering system so the gym staff can send people to you!

 Many trainers develop a mental barrier against teaching classes.
 Teaching classes puts you in front of a lot of people and offers you a chance to show off your personality.
 Any subsequent interaction you have with anyone that has taken a free class of yours will be much more pleasant because they know you.

-Some gyms require group training certifications, but if you’re already employed by the gym and have a personal training certification you should make your best effort to get on the free class schedule and teach bootcamp.
+Some gyms require group training certifications, but if you're already employed by the gym and have a personal training certification you should make your best effort to get on the free class schedule and teach bootcamp.
 Your bootcamps should be very similar to your personal training style but a little bit watered down because people may not be inclined to pay for something they can get for free.
 In my Dumbbells to Dollars course, I offer you two separate syllabi, one for teaching free classes in a gym or park, and another for running paid bootcamps.
-If you could benefit from having a structure written out for you, check out my course here.
+You'll learn how to get your hands on this course at the end of the article.